Francesco Turrini

 Francesco Turrini (born 18 October 1965 in Foligno) is an Italian footballer who played as a right winger.
-He is a youth team coach for Parma.
+He is the Under-19 youth coach of Fiorenzuola.

 Playing career

 After a career entirely in Serie B with Sambenedettese, Parma, Como and Taranto before moving to Piacenza in 1992.
 He enjoyed two promotions to Serie A and earned a reputation as a skillful winger with an eye for goal.

 He moved to Napoli in 1996 and would be seen as one of the better performers in a particularly bleak period for the club.
 He finished his career with Ancona.

 Coaching career

 After youth and senior roles at smaller clubs, Turrini joined the technical staff of Parma's two most senior youth sides.
+He successively served as youth coach for Sassuolo before joining Fiorenzuola as the club's new Under-19 coach in 2021.

+On 17 October 2023, Turrini was promoted head coach of Fiorenzuola, taking charge of the first team in the Serie C league.
+On 31 December 2023, Fiorenzuola announced to have moved Turrini back to his previous role in charge of the Under-19 team.